Learning Objectives Self-Check

 To Read Now

-- "Wind and Solar Are Our Cheapest Electricity Generation Sources.
+- Browse through "Wind and Solar Are Our Cheapest Electricity Generation Sources.
 Now What Do We Do?"
 Michael O'Boyle, Greentech Media.
 You only need to read until you hit the "How can this impact overall system costs?" subheading.
 This article is from 2017, but the cost of most renewables has only gotten cheaper since then, as you'll see if you read the optional article below.

 - (Optional) "Renewable Electricity Levelized Cost Of Energy Already Cheaper Than Fossil Fuels, And Prices Keep Plunging."
 Energy Innovation.

 - (Optional) "Wind and Solar Energy Technologies Eat Into Fossil Fuel Power's Business Plan."
 Mike Stott, Forbes.

 The bottom line in terms of cost is that right now, well-sited wind and utility scale solar ("utility scale" refers to large arrays, usually hundreds or thousands of panels in size) are the cheapest form of electricity available, other than only the least expensive natural gas power plants.
 (Please note that, as stated in a previous lesson and the Greentech Media article above, energy efficiency is cheaper than all energy sources!)
 Other renewable sources such as small hydroelectric, biomass, geothermal, solar thermal, and commercial-scale solar are very cost-competitive with coal and natural gas, and generally less expensive than nuclear.
 All of this does NOT include subsidies, by the way!